-From his earliest recollection, Ade has always been involved in community activity, either being organised to clean the gutters in front of the family house with the younger ones so that they can indulge in their ‘gutter to gutter’ football games or indeed going to the beach to help the fisherfolk.
-For him this was all play activity without pay but activity that had to be done.
-So as soon as he entered school, he joined the Cubs, became a Scout and eventually joined the Young Pioneer Movement where this passion for community work was honed with some leadership training by these movement.
+Ade has always been involved in community activity; in his youth he would organise clean-ups in front of the family house so that neighbourhood youth could indulge in their ‘gutter to gutter’ football games.
+On other occasions he would go to the beach to help the fisherfolk.
+For him, this was all play activity without pay.
+Nevertheless, they were tasks worthy of attention.
+So as soon as he started school, he joined the Cubs, became a Scout and eventually joined the Young Pioneer Movement.
+It was these movements that honed this passion for community work and trained him to be a leader.

-In secondary school he did not play much sport in school but was always on hand as a good cheerleader and therefore very much part of supporting the team in all their training, cheering them on and celebrating with them on victories.
-He was however very much involved in community activity such as going to the village abounding the school to organise Sunday school and engage the younger people in homework activity.
-He was involved in so many support groups as university playing his role in the business school associations as well as hall activities.
+In secondary school, he did not play much sport in school but was always a good cheerleader.
+Additionally, he was involved in community activity such as visiting the nearby village to organise Sunday school, and engage the younger people in homework activity.
+He was involved in so many support groups at university and played several roles in the business school associations and residential hall activities.

-Ade acted a peer counsellor at the Ghana Institute of Clinical Genetics and continued this work when he came to study at Manchester in helping in 1981 to establish the Sickle Cell circle in Manchester.
+Ade became a peer counsellor at the Ghana Institute of Clinical Genetics and continued this work when he came to study at Manchester in 1981, helping to establish the Sickle Cell Circle in Manchester.

-He has e been a member of the Brixton Community Neighbourhood Association and the Black Business Brokerage, the Brixton Community Forum and the Brixton Business Forum playing executive roles in these.
-My community activism led me to become a Governor of a special needs school and also acted as a trustee of the then newly set up South East London Community Foundation that we helped grow to become the London Community Foundation now distributing over £50 million yearly to small community organisations in the London area.
+He has been a member of the Brixton Community Neighbourhood Association and the Black Business Brokerage, the Brixton Community Forum and the Brixton Business Forum playing executive roles in these.
+His community activism led him to become a Governor of a special needs school.
+He also acted as a trustee of the then newly set up South East London Community Foundation which he helped grow to become the London Community Foundation (LCF) Presently, LCF contributes over £50 million yearly to small community organisations in the London area.

-For four years between 1987 and 2001, he served as Chairman of Ghana Union London and helped to increase the membership four-fold and developed a strategy for over 100 small Ghanaian groups to affiliate to the organisation.
+From 1997 to 2001, he served as Chairman of Ghana Union London.
+He helped to increase the membership four-fold and developed a strategy for over 100 small Ghanaian groups to affiliate to the organisation.